Quick Facts: Earning an Ed.D. in Tennessee

 - Be recommended for licensure by the state-approved educator preparation program

-The ILL-B is issued to individuals who have completed a state-approved instructional leader preparation program.
-The ILL-B is valid for five years and it is renewable.
+The ILL or ILL-B is issued to individuals who have completed a state-approved instructional leader preparation program.
+The ILL is valid for three years and it is renewable.
 To apply, you must:

-- Have at least three years of acceptable experience as an educator
+- Have at least three years of qualifying experience as an educator

 - Have completed a state-approved instructional leader preparation program